 As for bad boy types.
 Yes.
 I am all over bad boys.
 Misunderstood bad boys with a heart of gold and a huge emotional wound to protect? *Melts* That is my bread and butter, you guys.

 All that said, I have to point out that nice guys can still be sexually aggressive.
 Sweet guys can still have wild sex.
 Kind-hearted men can ravage a woman when she asks him to…

-Can you explain your ‘rules’ about consent, communication, and conflict?
+Can you explain your ‘rules’ about consent, communication, and compatibility?
 Why is that important to you?

 My view of love and sex was warped at a very young age.
 I never had good role models when it came to love and believed some very toxic things about it.